We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If you’re looking for cookware that’s easy to maintain, you probably want to skip C4 Copper and go with Copper Core.

-Copper is a notoriously difficult material to upkeep.
+Copper is a notoriously tricky material to upkeep.
 It’s a soft metal, which means it scratches easily despite its durability, and it’s prone to tarnishing and oxidation.

 Since the exterior layer of C4 Copper cookware is entirely copper, it requires a little extra love to maintain.